-Now we know a Vernier caliper can seem simple, but you will need to understand how one of these calipers works in order to obtain some of the measurements.
+Now, we know a Vernier caliper can seem simple, but you will need to understand how one of these calipers works to obtain some of the measurements.

-- To ensure we are clear and concise, we are going to be showing these steps on the workbench.
+- To ensure we are clear and concise, we will be showing these steps on the workbench.
 To begin, we first need to measure the pushrod bore depth of the master cylinder and write this down.
 This measurement will be from the bottom of the radius in the pushrod bore to the back face of the mounting flange on the master cylinder.
-Insert a tool that will fit inside of the bore and has small enough to reach the lowest point in the bore.
+Insert a tool that will fit inside the bore and is small enough to reach the lowest point in the bore.

 - Next, use a small straight edge and position it across the mounting flange of the master cylinder.
 Using a marker, place a mark where the straight edge intersects with the depth checking tool.